Carrie's early life was magical, but her love of adventure and the unknown soon took her down darker paths. Destination: enlightenment.

 Make the Call

 So a friend or loved one is in custody at the CJC, and you want to see them.

 Call this number to schedule a visit: (719) 390-2373.
 The CJC's web page lists all the rules to follow when visiting.

 The first time you call to set up a visit, they will ask you for personal information, such as your address and birth date.
 If you don't give them this information, you won't be allowed to schedule a visit.
 You can have another person come with you, but you have to tell them when you make the visit, and that person has to register, too.

-They start answering the phones at 8:00 am; they are closed for lunch between 1:45 and 4, and shut down at 9:00 pm.
+They start answering the phones at 8:00 am; they are closed for lunch between 1:45 and 4:00, and they shut down at 9:00 pm.
 If you want to guarantee a visit with your inmate, call early!
 The visitation center can only accommodate so many people; even if your inmate has times available for that day, the center itself might have a full schedule.
 There are only 28 video screens; some are broken in both the visitor center and the jail, so space is limited.